MareliBasson/expenses-app-challenge/README.md

 ## To run this project

--   Clone this repo - the api has been included in this project.
+-   Clone this repo and make sure to have [NodeJS](https://nodejs.org/en/) installed.
 -   Change directory to `/api` and start the API locally - instructions can be found in it's [README](https://github.com/MareliBasson/expenses-app-challenge/tree/master/api)
 -   Make a copy of the .env-example file found in the root of this repo and rename it to .env
 -   Run `npm install`